mauriciolauffer/openui5/docs/tools_legacy_grunt.md

 The following Grunt tasks are available after [setting up the legacy Grunt development environment](developing_legacy_grunt.md).

-Please consider using the new [UI5 Build and Development Tooling](https://github.com/SAP/ui5-tooling) based setup.
+Please consider using the new [UI5 CLI](https://github.com/UI5/cli) based setup.
 See the [developing OpenUI5 guide](developing.md) for details.

 ## serve